Energy policy of the United Kingdom: Energy end usage

 There is a steady increase of fuel usage driven by an increasingly affluent and mobile population, so that fuel use increased by ten percent in the decade ending 2000.
 This trend is expected to be mitigated by increased percentage of more efficient diesel and hybrid vehicles.

 United Kingdom space and hot water heating consume a greater share of end use compared to the US and more mild southern European or tropical climates.
 With regard to building and planning issues affecting energy use, the UK has developed guidance documents to promote energy conservation through local councils, especially as set forth in Part L of the Building Regulations (Conservation of Fuel and power).
 The associated document.
 Part 2B, addresses commercial uses, and is generally complete as to heating issues; the guidance is lacking on lighting issues, except with guidelines for local switching of lighting controls.
 In particular there are no standards set forth for illumination levels, and over-illumination is one of the most significant unneeded costs of commercial energy use.

 From June 2007, buildings in England and Wales have to undergo Energy Performance Certification (EPC) before they are sold or let, to meet the requirements of the European Energy Performance of Buildings Directive (Directive 2002/91/EC).

+In 2017, the Total Primary Energy Supply (TPES) in the UK primarily consisted of natural gas at 38.6% and oil at 34.5%.
+Nuclear energy accounted for 10.4%, while coal was at 5.4%, and electricity contributed a smaller share of 0.7%.
+Renewables, encompassing biofuels, wind, solar, and hydro, collectively made up 10.4%.
+Overall, this marked a 16.7% reduction in the TPES since 2007.